haoyanzhen/import-data-into-database/README.md

 Full-sky data is seperated into a series of tables based on healpix.

 ## ASDES
-A software connecting to database.
+A software GUI connecting to database.
 Functions:
 1. converting coordinates and time in astronomy
 2. query data from a internally set database and save locally